cont-limno/TripleC/README.md

 # TripleC
 Connectivity, climate and conservation

-This readme is an overview of the contents of this directory.
+This repository contains data and code associated with the manuscript Freshwater corridor in the conterminous US: a coarse-filter approach based on lake-stream networks, which was accepted in the open-access journal Ecosphere at the time of publishing this repository.
+This readme is an overview of the contents of this repository.
 Subdirectories contain additional readme and metadata files where relevant.

 # Data
 lower48: polygon shapefile of lower 48 US states (conterminous US)